joshbegley/nyt-latest/previous.md

 **How Many Ways Can You Eat a Cucumber?
 Just Ask ‘Cucumber Guy.’**\
-`“Sometimes you need to eat an entire cucumber,” the TikTok star Logan Moffitt says in the summer’s most riffable recipe.`\
+`“Sometimes you need to eat an entire cucumber,” the TikTok star Logan Moffitt says of the summer’s most riffable recipe.`\
 https://nytimes.com/2024/08/14/dining/tiktok-cucumber-guy-logan-moffitt.html

 **Contaminants Found at German Military Base, and Sabotage Is Suspected**\